-Disallow the collocated picture of a current picture to be an LTRP or ILRP.

 In the decoding processes involving the clipping operations for treating subpicture boundaries in motion compensation and motion prediction as picture boundaries, the condition on when to apply the clipping operations is slightly updated such that the clipping operation is not applied when the reference picture is not split into multiple subpictures.

+In -v2 of this contribution, the aspect on disallowing the collocated picture of a current picture to be an LTRP or ILRP was dropped.

 Introduction

 The latest VVC draft text includes the following constraints that basically disallows any other combination of subpictures and scalability with inter-layer prediction (ILP) than a restricted combination of subpictures and SNR scalability: